omkar-sutar/MediaSync/README.md

 1. Navigate to the [Releases](https://github.com/omkar-sutar/MediaSync/releases) section of this repository.
 2. Download the APK file of your desired release.
 3. Install the APK on your Android device.
-4. Grant the requested permissions upon first launch to enable full functionality.
+4. Grant the requested permissions upon the first launch to enable full functionality.

 <br>

 ## Configuration ⚙️

 After installation, configure the app with the following steps:
-1. Click the `Edit` button next to the parameters in the configuration screen.
+1. Set the values of the following parameters by clicking the `Edit` button beside the value.
-2. Provide the required values for:
    - **Server IP Address**
    - **Server Port**
    - **Username**
    - **Password**

-3. Test your configuration by clicking the `Ping` button.
+2. Test your configuration by clicking the `Ping` button.
 The app will validate the connection and login credentials.

 ### User Preferences (Optional)